Intro Reproducible Research in R

 This website and its content are targeted to three groups:

-- For those who are interested in teaching, who may not have much experience or may not know where to start, to use this website as a guide to running and instructing their own workshops.
+- For those who are interested in teaching, who may not have much experience or may not know where to start, to use this website as a guide to running and teaching their own workshops.

 Re-use and licensing

-The course material is licensed under the Creative Commons Attribution 4.0 International License, so the material can be used, re-used, and modified, as long as there is attribution to this source.
-Check out the CONTRIBUTING guidelines and the For Instructors section for more details and tips on using this material.
+The workshop material is licensed under the Creative Commons Attribution 4.0 License, so the material can be used, re-used, and modified, as long as there is attribution to this source.
+Check out the ‘For teachers’ section in Appendix E — For teachers for more details and tips on using this material for teaching.

 - The Aarhus University CRU sessions on project management, data management and wrangling, intermediate dplyr and tidyr usage, data visualization, and R Markdown.